mesosphere-backup/dcos-cassandra-service/docs/configuration.md

   <tr>
     <td>row_cache_size_in_mb</td>
     <td>integer</td>
-    <td>The maximum size of the key cache in Mb.
+    <td>The maximum size of the key cache in MB.
 Make sure to provide enough space to contain all the rows for tables that will have row caching enabled.</td>
   </tr>

 </table>